-Following these lines of inquiry, Dermody et al. (2016) examined dispositional correlates of cardiometabolic risk within a hierarchical model of personality that proposes higher‐order traits of Stability (shared variance of Agreeableness, Conscientiousness, inverse Neuroticism) and Plasticity (Extraversion, Openness) by testing hypothesized mediation via biological and behavioral factors in an observational study of 856 volunteers.56 Latent variable FFM traits (using multiple‐informant reports) and aggregated cardiometabolic risk (indicators: insulin resistance, dyslipidemia, blood pressure, adiposity) were estimated using confirmatory factor analysis (CFA).
+Following these lines of inquiry, Dermody et al. (2016) examined dispositional correlates of cardiometabolic risk within a hierarchical model of personality, which proposes higher‐order traits of stability (composed of agreeableness, conscientiousness, and the inverse of neuroticism) and plasticity (comprised of extraversion and openness).
+Using this model, Dermody and colleagues (2016) tested the hypothesized mediation pathway (via biological and behavioral factors) in an observational study of 856 participants.56 Latent variable FFM traits (using multiple‐informant reports) and aggregated cardiometabolic risk (indicators: insulin resistance, dyslipidemia, blood pressure, adiposity) were estimated using confirmatory factor analysis (CFA).
 The cardiometabolic factor was regressed on each personality factor or higher‐order trait.
 Cross‐sectional indirect effects via systemic inflammation, cardiac autonomic control, and physical activity were tested.
-CFA models confirmed the Stability “meta‐trait,” but not Plasticity.
-Lower Stability was associated with heightened cardiometabolic risk.
-This association was accounted for by inflammation, autonomic function, and physical activity.
-Among FFM traits, only Openness was associated with risk over and above Stability, and, unlike Stability, this relationship was unexplained by the intervening variables.
-A Stability meta‐trait covaries with midlife cardiometabolic risk, and this association is accounted for by three candidate biological and behavioral factors.
+CFA models confirmed the stability meta‐trait, but not the plasticity trait.
+Lower levels of stability were associated with heightened cardiometabolic risk; this association was mediated by inflammation, autonomic function, and physical activity.
+Among the FFM traits, only openness was associated with cardiometabolic risk over and above stability, and, unlike stability, the relationship between openness and cardiometabolic risk was not explained by any mediating variables.
+The stability meta‐trait covaried with midlife cardiometabolic risk, and this association was accounted for by three candidate biological and behavioral factors.

-Figure 2 Theoretica framwork 2: Biological and Behavioral expressions of PRF.
-Theoretical model for the relations between psychosocial risk factors and ventricular arrhythmia through the biological mechanisms, modulated by the HPG-axis, and behavioral mechanisms, objectively measured by digital footprints.
-PTSS = posttraumatic stress symptoms; HPG = hypothalamus-pituitary-gonads; ANS: autonomic nervous system; HPA = hypothalamus-pituitary-adrenal
+Figure 2.
+Theoretical framework 2: Biological and behavioral expressions of psychological risk factors (PRF).
+The figure presents a theoretical model of the association between psychosocial risk factors and ventricular arrhythmia through biological mechanisms (modulated by the HPG axis) and behavioral mechanisms (objectively measured via digital footprints).
+PTSS = posttraumatic stress symptoms; HPG = hypothalamus-pituitary-gonads; ANS: autonomic nervous system; HPA = hypothalamus-pituitary-adrenal.

 Digital Phenotyping: The new 24X7 behavioral monitoring platforms

-Smartphones technology now allow researchers to passively collect data about human behavior using the native mobile sensors and system logs that come already embedded in the device (for example: GPS, accelerometer, microphone, camera, number of outgoing and incoming calls and number of text message sent and received).
-The Current number of smartphone users in the world is estimated to be 3.8 billion.
-Accordingly, 45.04% of the world’s population uses a smartphone.57,58 The exponential explosion in the amount of data people are generating using these devices offers researchers unprecedented opportunities for tracking, analyzing, and predicting human behavior.
-For the first time in the history of the personality and behavioral research, we can now monitor 24X7 a plethora of behavioral expressions and improve our empirical understanding of various traits of human personality in numerous new ways as well as apply this knowledge in domains related medical domains. eHealth, or digital health, is the use of emerging communication and information technologies to improve health (research, diagnosis, monitoring etc.). mHealth, a subsegment of eHealth, is the use of mobile computing and communication technologies (e.g., mobile phones, wearable sensors) for health services and research purposes and uses techniques and advanced concepts from an array of disciplines.59
+Smartphone technology now allows researchers to passively collect data about human behavior using the native mobile sensors and system logs that are already embedded in the devices (e.g., GPS, accelerometer, microphone, camera, log of outgoing and incoming calls and text messages).
+The current number of smartphone users in the world is estimated to be 3.8 billion.
+Accordingly, 45.04% of the world’s population uses a smartphone.57,58 The exponential growth of data generated through the use of these devices offers researchers unprecedented opportunities for tracking, analyzing, and predicting human behavior.
+For the first time in the history of personality and behavioral research, we can now continuously monitor a plethora of behavioral expressions and thus, improve our empirical understanding of various personality traits.
+Further, we can apply this knowledge to related medical domains.
+For example, the field of eHealth, or digital health, uses emerging communication and information technologies to improve health across a variety of aspects (research, diagnoses, disease monitoring etc.).
+Additionally, mHealth, a subsegment of eHealth, refers to the use of mobile computing and communication technologies (e.g., mobile phones, wearable sensors) for health services and research purposes, and incorporates techniques and advanced concepts from an array of disciplines.59